datMaffin/homebridge-tesla-powerwall/README.md

 Communication with the Tesla Powerwall is according to https://github.com/vloschiavo/powerwall2 .

+This Plugin is considered to be complete.
+If you encounter a bug or want to propose a new feature feel free to open an issue!

-This Plugin is still under development.
-If you like it, please support the development by sending a "cup of coffee" via Paypal:
+If you like this plugin it is possible to donate a "cup of coffee" via Paypal:

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/HomebridgePowerwall)